tardunge/prefect-spark-on-k8s-operator/README.md

 ### Installation

-!!! warning
-    This integration requires [prefect-kubernetes](https://prefecthq.github.io/prefect-kubernetes/) custom objects api which is [merged](https://github.com/PrefectHQ/prefect-kubernetes/pull/45) but not yet released.<br/>
-    This is required to apply spark-on-k8s-operator crd `SparkApplication` into kubernetes cluster.

-Once you have the `prefect-kubernetes` integration.
 You need to configure the kubernetes credentials as per `prefect-kubernetes` documentation.<br />
 Install `prefect-spark-on-k8s-operator` with `pip`:

 ```bash